Myst: Production

-Myst was not only the largest collaboration Cyan had attempted at the time but also took the longest to develop.
-According to Rand Miller, the brothers spent months solely designing the look and puzzles of the Ages, which were influenced by earlier whimsical "worlds" made for children.
+Myst was not only the largest project Cyan had attempted, but also took the longest to develop.
+The brothers spent months designing the look and puzzles of the Ages, which were influenced by earlier whimsical worlds made for children.
 Much of the early development time was spent devising puzzles and the Ages, and the story was secondary.
-"We were place designers ... and the maps kind of fueled the story," Rand said.
+"We were place designers [...] and the maps kind of fueled the story," Rand said.
 The plot evolved in tandem with the changing environment, developing new story details with each new building in the world.
-The climactic ending with Atrus was a later development in the game's story after Cyan realized they wanted to create a more complicated ending.
+They realized that the setting would require developing more story and history than the players would actually see.
+The climactic ending with Atrus was a later development in the game's story, after Cyan realized they wanted to create a more complicated ending.
 In retrospect, Robyn felt that Myst did not quite provoke the emotional reaction and ethical quandary they set out to create.

 The game was created on Macintosh computers, principally the Macintosh Quadra 700, using the HyperCard software.
-One of the first major discoveries Cyan had was how effective 3D rendering software was compared to hand-drawn figures that they had used on their previous titles, making it easy to create the worlds of Myst.
-Additionally, 3D rendering allowed them to use color, something lacking from their previous titles.
-Robyn generally focused on rendering out the environment using StrataVision 3D, with some additional modeling in Macromedia MacroModel, while Rand would place those images into HyperCard to link them up and test the puzzle aspects.
-Overall, Myst contains 2,500 frames, one for each possible area the player can explore.
-Final images for the game were then edited and enhanced using Photoshop 1.0.

-In addition to the indoor settings, Myst featured exterior environments for each Age.
-At first, the developers had no idea how they would actually create the physical terrain for the Ages.
-Eventually, they created grayscale heightmaps, extruding them to create changes in elevation.
-From this basic terrain, textures were painted onto a colormap which was wrapped around the landscapes.
+Cyan discovered using 3D rendering software was faster than the hand-drawn figures that they had used on their previous titles, and allowed the addition of color.
+The terrain for the Ages were created starting with grayscale heightmaps that were extruded to create changes in elevation.
+From this basic terrain, textures were painted onto a colormap that was wrapped around the landscapes.
 Objects such as trees were added to complete the design.
-Rand noted that attention to detail allowed Myst to deal with the limitations of CD-ROM drives and graphics, stating "A lot can be done with texture ...
+Rand noted that attention to detail allowed Myst to deal with the limitations of CD-ROM drives and graphics, stating: "A lot can be done with texture ...
 Like finding an interesting texture you can map into the tapestry on the wall, spending a little extra time to actually put the bumps on the tapestry, putting screws in things.
 These are the things you don't necessarily notice, but if they weren't there, would flag to your subconscious that this is fake."
+The environments were rendered in StrataVision 3D, with some additional modeling in Macromedia MacroModel, while Rand would place those images into HyperCard to link them up and test the puzzle aspects.
+Overall, Myst contains 2,500 frames, one for each possible area the player can explore.
+Some frames took hours to render, while others took days.
+The final images for the game were edited and enhanced using Photoshop 1.0.